salesforce/craft/README.md

 ## Contribution
 Please refer [Contribution.md](Contribution.md) before pushing the code.
 If you wish to make a contribution, create a branch, push your code into the branch and create a PR.
 For more details, check [this article](https://opensource.com/article/19/7/create-pull-request-github).

+## Acknowledgements
+CRAFT was started by a small team of developers, namely [Harsh Jain](https://github.com/harsh-98), [Anji Devarasetty](https://github.com/anjidevarasetty), [Maheswara Sunil Varma](https://github.com/maheswarasunil) and [Avvari Sai Bharadwaj](https://github.com/AvvariSaiBharadwaj).

+Thanks to all of the amazing contributors, the full list can be found [here](https://github.com/salesforce/craft/graphs/contributors).